shreyaprakashh/shreyaprakashh/README.md

 - [LinkedIn] https://www.linkedin.com/in/shreyaprakashh/

-You can also reach out to me via email at shreyaprakash11@gmail.com.
+You can also reach out to me via email at shreyaprakash305@gmail.com.

 ## ⚡ Fun Fact

-I love exploring new hiking trails and capturing breathtaking landscapes with my camera! 📷
+I love exploring capturing breathtaking landscapes with my camera! 📷

 ## 🚀 My GitHub Stats